jonaslu/sider/README.md

 And if you've f-ed up some data and like to go back to where you came from you can issue: `sider db reset <db-name>`.
-This will reset the database back to the snapshot from where it was cloned.
+This will reset the database back to the state of the snapshot from where it was cloned.

 ## Configuring it
 Sider can be configured by adding a .siderrc to your home-folder.
 The .siderrc